XinFinOrg/Developer-Resource/docs/dapp/infactor.io/conduct-a-poc.md

 **1. Setup a MasterNode
 \* Prerequisite**

 1. Operating System : Ubuntu 16.04 64-bit or higher Should be facing internet directly with public IP & without NAT
-2. Tools: Docker, Docker Compose
+2. Tools: Git, Docker, Docker Compose
 3. Network Ports

-Following network ports need to be open for the nodes to communicate
+Following network ports need to be open for the nodes to communicate.

 |    **Port** | **Type** | **Definition** |
 | :--- | :--- | :--- |